I am very proud to launch these six women, whose courage and spirit knew no bounds!

 * Violette Szabo (1921-1945), the deeply admirable, French/English SEO agent for the British, who was killed in Ravensbruck concentration camp in 1945.
 Szabo was posthumously awarded the George Cross as well as The Croix de Guerre by the French government in 1947 and La Medaille de la Resistance in 1973 for her bravery and heroism.

-* Krystyna Skarbek (1908-1952), the utterly brave, Polish-Jewish, first female agent of the British Special Operations Executive (SEO), who is considered one of the most successful spies in the history of espionage, especially known for her courageous deeds in Nazi-occupied Poland and France.
+* Krystyna Skarbek (1908-1952), the unbelievably brave and seemingly fearless Polish-Jewish, first female agent of the British Special Operations Executive (SEO), who is considered one of the most successful spies in the history of espionage, especially known for her courageous deeds in Nazi-occupied Poland and France.
 Skarbek’s resourcefulness and success have been credited with influencing the SEO’s policy of recruiting increasing numbers of women.

 * Pearl Witherington (1914-2008), the amazing British SEO agent and and guerrilla leader who became an expert in guerrilla warfare and who was so effective that the Nazis put a price of one million francs on her head.
 Witherington was recommended for the Military Cross after the war, but was at the time – shockingly – considered ineligible because she was a woman.